I thought of Anne Frank last night because I woke up screaming.

 I'm on top of most of my daily MS and PTSD symptoms, but this one took me by surprise.
 What on earth?
 Fear of plague-droplets seeping through the cracks of my solitary confinement?
 Anger that I may be on house-arrest for many months yet?
 Self-defense against a midnight attacker?

 I have woken up screaming only one other time in my life, after the ectopic pregnancy.
 I had finished teaching a visiting winter term of Intro Phil and Philosophy of Human Nature and had written a chapter on the influence of Einstein's Special Theory of Relativity on Vienna Circle empiricism.
 I thought I was fine.
 I was back to swimming a half-mile every morning.
 Then Blue Cross insurance aggravated my excellent recovery by insisting they did not owe more than 60% of the obscene hospital bill, since I had not called in time for the emergency surgery.
 In which my right fallopian tube and ovary were discarded, along with the two-week old embryo.
 My ex-husband and father took the Blue Cross side, in support of my glaring oversight.
 Unconscious in the ICU?
 Silly girl.

 So...I felt what, thwarted?

-A similar obstinacy occurred seven months ago when a local accountant abused his privilege of sending in my taxes without my consent and then lied to everyone about it.
+A similar obstinacy occurred seven months ago when a local accountant abused his privilege of sending in my taxes without my consent and then lied about it.
 He justified his own action and made me the crazy one.
 Interestingly, this worked in his favor only among the expats—among Portuguese friends his unprofessional behavior is indefensible.
 It would be a fascinating case of cultural discontinuity if the bastards weren't still after me for money I don't have, as well as a suitably certified re-diagnosis of an illness it took five years to establish on the other side of the Atlantic.
 Silly girl, who do you think you are?